 While this issue is like a malfunctioning thermostat, it’s not quite the same.
 Your thermostat may be working properly, but if the electrical relays and switches that connect it to the HVAC system are faulty, it won’t be able to regulate when the AC fan turns off.

-An undersized AC unit may constantly be blowing because it can’t keep up with cooling your home.
+An undersized AC unit may be blowing continuously because it can’t keep up with cooling your home.
 If the AC unit can’t cool your home, it’ll over-perform to do it – this can result in it constantly running, higher electricity bills, and needing to replace it sooner rather than later.

-If your air conditioner is constantly running and you’ve tried the recommended solutions above to fix it, you should contact us to come out and fix the issue.
+If your air conditioner is constantly running and you’ve tried the recommended solutions above to fix it, you should call us to come out and fix the issue.
 A.B.
 May’s team will come out, troubleshoot, and offer solutions to get your AC working the way it should be.
 Call or contact us today.